BaileyAndrew/GmGM-python/README.md

 )
 ```

 All these functions are updating `dataset` in-place; the computed precision matrices are available through the `precision_matrices` attribute of `dataset`.
-This is a dictionary which you index py axis name, i.e. `dataset.precision_matrices['cell']`.
+This is a dictionary which you index by axis name, i.e. `dataset.precision_matrices['cell']`.

 ## Roadmap